serverless/blog/posts/2019-10-29-aws-lambda-performance-monitoring.md

 ---
 title: AWS Lambda Performance Optimization & Monitoring with Tracing & Spans (Serverless Framework Pro)
-description: "To troubleshoot the performance of a AWS Lambda function, we need the transaction time of each dependency.
+description: "To troubleshoot the performance of an AWS Lambda function, we need the transaction time of each dependency.
 Come see how we do that with Serverless Framework Pro"
 date: 2019-10-29
 thumbnail: "https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/tracing-and-spans/Thumbnail.png"
 heroImage: "https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/tracing-and-spans/header.png"